UummProject/uumm-prototype/README.md

 Just recently I've been digging deep into Ethereum, and that seemed a perfect fit and a great excuse to explore and understand the platform better.

 ### Generalization
-It is common for collaborative or open projects to start with an abstract idea, grow organically to finally shape into more serious/structured stuff.
+It is common for collaborative or open projects to start being some sort of [adhocracy](https://en.m.wikipedia.org/wiki/Adhocracy), with aan abstract idea, grow organically to finally shape into more serious/structured stuff.

 Common features at the begining of these projects are:
 - No tools for tracking progress